 It’s important to encourage your elderly loved one to stay active because the sooner they adopt the habit of exercising, the more they benefit from it.
 Regular exercise for seniors decreases the risk of the following diseases that are rampant in older adults:

 Exercising makes the bones strong, preventing a loss of bone mass and reducing the risk of osteoporosis, falls, and broken bones.
 Post-menopausal women and older men can lose up to 2% bone mass per year.
 And according to the National Osteoporosis Foundation, around 54 million Americans are at risk of bone breakage.
-Fortunately, this can be prevented through exercise for seniors that involves strength training.
+Strength training produces benefits of exercise for seniors that can help prevent osteoporosis.
 At A Paradise for Parents Assisted Living, strength training is one of the most important part of our personal trainer’s philosophy.

 Metabolic Dysfunction (Type II Diabetes and Obesity)